wisniewskikr/chrisblog-it-docker/spring-boot/springboot-helloworld-port-uuid-docker-multiple/README.md

 ---------------------------------------------------------------------------------------------------------------

 Usage steps:
-1. Build image with **docker build -t {image-name} .** .
-For instance with `docker build -f springboot-helloworld-port-uuid-docker-multiple-fe/Dockerfile -t springboot-helloworld-port-uuid-docker-multiple-fe-image .`
+1. Build image FE with **docker build -t {image-name} ./{project-folder}** .
+For instance with `docker build -f springboot-helloworld-port-uuid-docker-multiple-fe/Dockerfile -t springboot-helloworld-port-uuid-docker-multiple-fe-image ./springboot-helloworld-port-uuid-docker-multiple-fe`
-1. Build and start container with **docker run -d -p {port}:{port} --name {container-name} {image-name}**.
-For instance with `docker run -d -p 8080:8080 --name springboot-helloworld-port-uuid-docker-multiple-fe-container springboot-helloworld-port-uuid-docker-multiple-fe-image`
+1. Build and start container FE with **docker run -d -p {port}:{port} -e {env-variable-name}={env-variable-value} --name {container-name} {image-name}**.
+For instance with `docker run -d -p 8080:8080 -e helloworld.be.url='http://springboot-helloworld-port-uuid-docker-multiple-be-container:9090' --name springboot-helloworld-port-uuid-docker-multiple-fe-container springboot-helloworld-port-uuid-docker-multiple-fe-image`
+1. Build image BE with **docker build -t {image-name} ./{project-folder}** .
+For instance with `docker build -f springboot-helloworld-port-uuid-docker-multiple-be/Dockerfile -t springboot-helloworld-port-uuid-docker-multiple-be-image ./springboot-helloworld-port-uuid-docker-multiple-be`
+1. Build and start container BE with **docker run -d -p {port}:{port} --name {container-name} {image-name}**.
+For instance with `docker run -d -p 9090:9090 --name springboot-helloworld-port-uuid-docker-multiple-be-container springboot-helloworld-port-uuid-docker-multiple-be-image`
+1. Create network with **docker network create {network-name}**.
+For instance with `docker network create helloworld-network`
+1. Connect container FE with network with **docker network connect {network-name} {fe-container-name}**.
+For instance with `docker network connect helloworld-network springboot-helloworld-port-uuid-docker-multiple-fe-container`
+1. Connect container BE with network with **docker network connect {network-name} {be-container-name}**.
+For instance with `docker network connect helloworld-network springboot-helloworld-port-uuid-docker-multiple-be-container`
 1. Visit `http://localhost:8080`
-1. Display container logs (optional)
+1. Display container FE logs (optional)

     * Display logs with **docker logs {container-name}**.
 For instance with `docker logs springboot-helloworld-port-uuid-docker-multiple-fe-container`
     * Stop displaying logs with `ctrl + c`
+1. Display container BE logs (optional)

+    * Display logs with **docker logs {container-name}**.
+For instance with `docker logs springboot-helloworld-port-uuid-docker-multiple-be-container`
+    * Stop displaying logs with `ctrl + c`
 1. Clean up environment:

-    * Stop container with **docker stop {container-name}**.
+    * Stop container FE with **docker stop {container-name}**.
 For instance with `docker stop springboot-helloworld-port-uuid-docker-multiple-fe-container`
-    * Remove container with **docker rm {container-name}**.
+    * Remove container FE with **docker rm {container-name}**.
 For instance with `docker rm springboot-helloworld-port-uuid-docker-multiple-fe-container`
-    * Remove image with **docker rmi {image-name}**.
+    * Remove image FE with **docker rmi {image-name}**.
 For instance with `docker rmi springboot-helloworld-port-uuid-docker-multiple-fe-image`
+    * Stop container BE with **docker stop {container-name}**.
+For instance with `docker stop springboot-helloworld-port-uuid-docker-multiple-be-container`
+    * Remove container BE with **docker rm {container-name}**.
+For instance with `docker rm springboot-helloworld-port-uuid-docker-multiple-be-container`
+    * Remove image BE with **docker rmi {image-name}**.
+For instance with `docker rmi springboot-helloworld-port-uuid-docker-multiple-be-image`
+    * Remove network with **docker network rm {network-name}**.
+For instance with `docker network rm helloworld-network`

 USAGE - BUILD IMAGE AND PUSH IT TO REMOTE REPOSITORY